HSLdevcom/jore4/wiki/onboarding.md

   ExitOnForwardFailure yes
 ```

 This will configure ssh to use the appropriate key when accessing the bastion host and to forward the Jore3 DB connection to your local machine.
-Ask the sensitive details from the team.
+Additionally, you can create similar configurations for different environments by using a different local port for forwarding and the correct bastion host DNS name:
+- `bastion.dev.jore.hsl.fi` - dev environment (as used above)
+- `bastion.playg.jore.hsl.fi` - devops playground environment
+- `bastion.test.jore.hsl.fi` - test environment
+- `bastion.jore.hsl.fi` - prod environment

 After performing these steps, you should be able to SSH into the bastion host using the command
 ```